by Bill McBride on 4/08/2013 12:43:00 PM

 • The participation rate for the 'over 55' age group has been rising since the mid '90s (purple), although this has stalled out a little recently.

 • The participation rate for the '20 to 24' age group fell recently too (more education before joining the labor force).
 This appears to have stabilized.

-The participation rate is generally trending up for all older age groups, and the 55 and over participation rate is at a record high.
+The participation rate is generally trending up for all older age groups.

 The increase in participation of older cohorts might push up the '55 and over' participation rate over the next few years, however eventually the 'over 55' participation rate will start to decline as the oldest baby boomers move into even older age groups.